mattkimber/roadie/README.md

 of sprite handling options (at the cost of needing to write potentially complex templates).

+There are some additional built-in functions on top of the standard Go template functions to make life easier for some common `.nml` scenarios.

 `sprites` has the following elements:

 * `table`: the path to the tracking table (defaults to `table.csv`)